sudara/stitches/README.md

 ## Things stitches doesn't do (yet?)

-- Provide support for a global player
 - Deal with volume
-- Spport any other format than mp3 (might work, might not, who knows)
+- Support any other format than mp3 (might work, might not, who knows)

 ## We worked hard so you don't have to